MarvinThiele/KaggleQuoraChallenge/README.md

 - `metaembedding_Ensemble` Contains a Ensemble classifier with a meta embedding (External)
 - `preprocessing_comparison` Contains a comparison between using and not using preprocessing before the embedding
 - `tfidf_SVM` Contains a SVM classifier with TF-IDF vectorization

+## Requirements
+- Have around 22 GB of free disk space
+- Have 16GB+ of RAM for loading the embeddings
+- Have all specified packages & data files
+- Recommended: Have a GPU
+- Recommended: Have tensorflow-gpu installed

 ## Dependencies
 Please make sure to have these python packages installed before runnging the code